yniverz/secure-web-chat/README.md

 - For a smoother developer experience without warnings, consider generating a local CA and certs with `mkcert` and trust it on your system, then point `SSL_CERTFILE`/`SSL_KEYFILE` to those files.
 - Production deployments should terminate TLS with a proper certificate (e.g., via a reverse proxy like nginx/traefik or a cloud load balancer).

-## Server-side Web Push (optional)

-If you enable notifications in the UI (bell button), the client registers a minimal push card with the server at `/push/register`.
-When the server receives a message for that `id_hash`, it will attempt to send a Web Push notification, throttled to once per recipient per window.

-- Throttle window is configured by `PUSH_THROTTLE_SECONDS` (default `5`).
-- Only the following fields are stored per `id_hash`:
-  - subscription.endpoint
-  - subscription.keys.p256dh
-  - subscription.keys.auth
-  - VAPID public key
-  - VAPID private key
-  - VAPID subject email (optional)

 Install requirements:

 ```sh